Welcome to the Weinstein Lab at Utah State University

 Research in the Weinstein lab examines the complex interactions between hosts, symbionts and their environment.
 Current projects couple fieldwork and molecular approaches to characterize host-symbiont associations, test how parasite infection impacts host and microbiome function, and explore how disease dynamics change in human altered-landscapes.

-Check out the "Prospective Students" tab for more info.
+Check out the "Prospective Students" tab for more info on opportunities for postdocs, graduate students, and undergraduates.

 We recognize that Utah State University in Logan resides on the ancestral, traditional, and contemporary lands in the Sihivigoi (Willow Valley) of the Northwestern Band of the Shoshone Nation.
 The university resides on land ceded in the 1863 Treaty at Fort Bridger and other lands within our state.
 Today we recognize Utah’s eight federally recognized Native nations, historic Indigenous communities in Utah, Indigenous individuals and communities past and present.
 In offering this land acknowledgment, we affirm Indigenous sovereignty, history, and experiences.

-Check out the "Prospective Students" tab for more info.
+Check out the "Prospective Students" tab for more info on opportunities for postdocs, graduate students, and undergraduates.

 We recognize that Utah State University in Logan resides on the ancestral, traditional, and contemporary lands in the Sihivigoi (Willow Valley) of the Northwestern Band of the Shoshone Nation.
 The university resides on land ceded in the 1863 Treaty at Fort Bridger and other lands within our state.
 Today we recognize Utah’s eight federally recognized Native nations, historic Indigenous communities in Utah, Indigenous individuals and communities past and present.
 In offering this land acknowledgment, we affirm Indigenous sovereignty, history, and experiences.